Alaigal Oivathillai: Plot

-Vichu, a laidback teenager from an orthodox Brahmin family, lives with his widowed mother, a music teacher, in a coastal village.
-Mary, a modernised Christian girl studying in a nearby town, returns to the village after finishing her examinations, where her wealthy brother David lives with his wife Elissy.
+Vichu, a laidback teenager from an orthodox Brahmin family, lives with his widowed mother, a classical music teacher, in a coastal village.
+Mary, a modern Christian girl studying in a nearby town, returns to the village after finishing her examinations, where her wealthy brother David lives with his wife Elissy.
 David is ruthless, arrogant and feared by the villagers.
 However, he is extremely protective of his sister.
 Once when she sings with her friends, Vichu and his friends mock her singing skills.
 Feeling insulted, she decides to learn singing, obtains permission from David and enrolls in music classes under Vichu's mother.

 Mary soon excels and gets the appreciation of Vichu's mother.
 Vichu gets impressed with Mary's perseverance and when she sings a song exceedingly well, he loses his heart to her.
-He starts chasing her and expresses his love.
+He starts pursuing her and expresses his love.
 Mary, however, avoids him and goes to the extent of slapping him.
-But the same anger turns into love when she realises his true love for her.
+But she soon realizes that she too is in love with him.

 The relationship between Vichu and Mary grows and they become very close to each other without their families knowing.
 Two children playing on the beach see Vichu and Mary romancing; one of them informs her mother, who in turn informs Elissy about their affair.
 Elissy berates Mary for courting a non-Christian and warns her of the consequences, should David learn.
 Elissy prevents Mary from leaving her house, instead arranging for Vichu's mother to teach her there.
 Vichu and Mary start exchanging messages written on paper pieces tucked in the harmonium.
 Despite Elissy's control, Mary manages to meet Vichu.
 Vichu's mother accidentally sees a note in the harmonium and cautions Vichu.
 However, he explains his true love and seeks her support.

 Mary gets admission in a city college, but her love for Vichu prompts her to adopt ingenious techniques to fall ill to enable her to get excuses to cancel the trip.
 Vichu's friends say the best way to resolve the matter is by proposing formally.
 Vichu and his friends visit David at his house and propose Vichu's marriage with Mary; David angrily refuses, beats Mary and berates Elissy for being irresponsible.
 He then locks up Mary and vows to stop her love affair with Vichu.